school-of-data/r-consortium-proposal/CONTRIBUTING.md

  - Creating tutorials (data recipes and skills lessons)
  - Translation (no R knowledge required)
- - Beta testing (no R knowledge required): go through the existing material and point out things you don't understand or points where you get stuck.
+ - Beta testing (see below): go through the existing material and point out things you don't understand or points where you get stuck.
  - Planning of the website